Financing

 • 2.2% commitment and underwriting fee (debenture funded)

-• 0.5% participation fee based on first mortgage loan amount (out-of-pocket)
+• 0.5% participation fee based on senior loan amount (out-of-pocket)

 SBA 504 Partnership